 If you live in a block of flats, the block managing agent will be responsible for looking after the communal areas including gardens and parking areas.

 Who is responsible for repairs if something breaks down?

 The landlord is responsible for the upkeep of appliances they have supplied and systems such as heating and hot water (assuming that the fault has not been caused by misuse or negligence by the tenant).
-It is your responsibility to inform scottfraser (or your landlord if the property is not managed by scottfraser) as quickly as possible in the event of an issue, to prevent the problem escalating.
+It is your responsibility to inform scottfraser via our online portal (or your landlord if the property is not managed by scottfraser) as quickly as possible in the event of an issue, to prevent the problem escalating.
 An appropriate contractor will then be instructed to attend.
-We endeavour to ensure that any problems are rectified as quickly as possible but please bear in mind that this can be subject to contractor availability and, in some cases, parts also.
+We endeavor to ensure that any problems are rectified as quickly as possible but please bear in mind that this can be subject to contractor availability and, in some cases, parts also.

 Who do I contact in an emergency?

 If scottfraser manage the property, you need to report all maintenance online.
 If you are renting a property that is managed by the landlord, we will provide their contact information at the start of the tenancy.

 Will anyone need to gain access to the property?
 If so, when?

 Tenants must make the property available to view by the landlord, engineer or scottfraser when requested, provided at least 24 hours notice has been given.
 In normal circumstances, access will only be needed in the case of maintenance or for scottfraser to perform their routine visits.
 Also, once it has been confirmed that you will be leaving at the end of your tenancy, you will be asked to provide access for viewings during the last two months of your tenancy.

 A routine visit is carried out during the tenancy by your property manager or the landlord to ensure that the property is in a good condition and there is no evidence of maintenance issues that may worsen if not dealt with quickly.
 It is an opportunity to speak to your property manager about any concerns you have and for us to do the same.